OscarJHernandez/ai_hackathon_2017_fake_news_classifier/README.md

 # ai_hackathon_2017_fake_news_classifier
-This repository contains the data files and  including the weights of the pre-trained models that were used to create a model that could detect fake news
+This repository contains the data files and  including the weights of the pre-trained models that were used to create a model that could detect fake news headlines

 Note: Make sure that the following training parameters always match between the training program and the main program dictionary_size = 3000